Last Updated on 11 December 2020 by Beenote

 Ladies and gentlemen, put away your creams, walking is the new youth secret.
 Joking aside, walking stimulates the anti-aging process and helps repair cells.

 Walking only 25 minutes a day can extend life expectancy by 3 to 7 years. – European Society of Cardiology

 9. Walking reduces diseases and injuries risks

-Walking reinforces the heart and improves blood circulation as well as reduces coronary diseases risks.
-It also minimizes the risk of osteoporosis, diabetes, breast and colon cancer while strengthening metabolism.
-Walking also promotes better mental health and prevents Alzheimer disease.
+Walking reinforces the heart and improves blood circulation as well as reduces coronary disease risks.
+It also minimizes the risk of osteoporosis, diabetes, breast, and colon cancer while strengthening metabolism.
+Walking also promotes better mental health and prevents Alzheimer’s disease.

-Finally, it reduces injuries risks by reinforces bones and articulations as well as tones muscles.
+Finally, it reduces injury risks by reinforces bones and articulations as well as tones muscles.

 Walking at work or better, walking meetings

 Physical exercise allows you to engage in a healthy lifestyle.
-Why not integrates walking to your work routine?
+Why not integrates walking into your work routine?

 Walking meetings are very trendy.
 These meetings are done by walking.
 Ideally in a small group, instead of the traditional around the table seated meeting.
 By using this time where we normally sit to do a meeting, we enjoy the benefits while advancing the work.

 Do you walk regularly?
-Do you practice this activity on your work hours?
+Do you practice this activity during your work hours?